 - Thom Felke – General Manager, Shugrues Restaurants

-- Jim Dolan – owner, Campbell Cove 1 Stop
+- Jim Dolan – Current City Councilman, LHC and owner, Campbell Cove One-Stop Deli and Gas Station

 - Vaughn Hoskins – owner, Got Water Marine

 - Dan Mathews — Executive Director, Lake Havasu Hospice and ‘wandering missionary’